 At this most devastating time, you can depend on Gina Corena to act as your Champion of Justice.

-Here at the law office of Gina Corena, you will be treated like family.
+Here at Gina Corena & Associates, you will be treated like family.

 Gina Corena and her expert wrongful death legal team are committed to work diligently on your behalf and to fight aggressively to recover maximum compensation.